kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 1.1.18 (07.08.2017)
+* some more adaption to the code to make it work with PHP 7 (replaced deprecated code)
+* add support for setting refresh cycle for caches to "never" (thanks to Constantin Orasan for the patch)
+* add User-Agent header to most CURL calls (for servers that need this stuff)
+* handle missing tags when displaying detail pages

 = 1.1.17 (22.04.2017)
 * corrected deprecated PHP constructs (thanks to Nils Wötzel for the patch)
 * replaced clientid and client_secret params with HTTP Basic authentication (thanks to Nils Wötzel for the patch)